NURS 566 Foundations of Nursing Education (3 credits)

 This course prepares the student to evaluate systems and policies pertaining to population focused healthcare with the aim with the aim to improve quality of life for populations and to eliminate disparities through effective collaboration between health disciplines and health and human service organizations, adequate use of levels of prevention, engagement and advocacy for vulnerable groups, and policy development.
 Concepts related to epidemiology, genomics, culturally and linguistically appropriate services, and inter-professional collaboration are emphasized as tools for advancing quality in healthcare.
 The role of the master’s prepared nurse as advocate and leader in promoting population health is emphasized.

-NURS 560 Translating Research for Evidence-Informed Practice (3 credits)
+NURS 560 Translating Research for Evidence-Based Practice (3 credits)

-This course builds upon the knowledge acquired during undergraduate nursing research.
-Students will develop their ability to critically appraise research and apply findings within healthcare settings to resolve practice problems, initiate change, and improve quality.
-Course content includes exploration of research methods and design as well as relevant technology, information systems and accessing data bases.
+In this course, students will critically reflect upon and appraise research, and apply findings within healthcare settings to resolve practice problems, initiate change, and improve quality.
 Application of findings and translation of evidence to practice settings will be the main focus with an emphasis on use in organizational decision making, improvement of academic and clinical environments, and nursing care.
-The opportunities for master’s prepared nurses to identify problems for research, generate researchable questions and collaborate with others in the conduct of research will be examined.
-Students will identify a real-world problem and develop a plan to translate evidence to praxis.
+The research-oriented approach is explored from problem formulation to analysis and interpretation in both quantitative and qualitative methodologies.
+The opportunity to recognize a researchable problem in nursing and develop a plan for its study is provided.

 NURS 564 Foundations of Nursing Leadership (3 credits)

-This student-centered course highlights the role and responsibilities of nurse educators in the learning environment.
-The teaching and learning process is explored with focus on the development of critical thinking and clinical reasoning skills.
+This student-centered course highlights the role and responsibilities of nurse educators in the point of care learning environment.
+The teaching and learning process is explored with focus on the development of critical thinking and clinical reasoning skills to facilitate positive patient care outcomes.
 The impact of culture on the teaching and learning process, as well as ways to effectively teach nurses to work with diverse populations and individuals with health disparities, is emphasized.
-Creating safe and evidence-informed on-ground, hybrid, and online environments conducive to learning and exploration are highlighted through a holistic nurse educator lens.
 The role of information resources including technologies for enhancement of learning, communication, coordination, and delivery of care is addressed.
-This course includes a student-selected 24-hour practicum focused on innovative teaching and learning practices based upon professional development needs, student-selected specialty, and career goals.
+This course includes a student-selected 24-hour direct-care practicum focused on building specialty competencies, integrating new knowledge into practice, and enhancing physical assessment skills.

 NURS 634 Assessment and Evaluation Strategies in Nursing Education (3 credits)